 She says, “I am honoured to receive this doctorate from Middlesex, which has a long tradition of educating social workers, especially in health related areas of social work practice including mental health social work.
 I am impressed that the university is taking the opportunity to ensure that social work practice is at the heart of working alongside people and communities to promote human rights, social justice and wellbeing for individuals and communities.”

 Hayley Tatum started her retail career on the checkouts at Tesco.
 What was supposed to be a part-time job before University, turned into a career that has led her to the Board Room.
 She is now is responsible for the well-being and development of 146,000 colleagues at Asda as SVP - People.

 Hayley moved from the checkouts into a variety of supervisory and management roles at Tesco, before becoming HR Director for UK and Ireland.
 She made the swap from blue to green in 2011, when she joined Asda.

-Hayley lives in Buckinghamshire, with her husband and 2 children.
+Hayley lives in Buckinghamshire, with her husband and two children.

 Gerard Woodward is a novelist, poet and short story writer.
-He is best known for his trilogy of semi-autobiographical novels concerning the troubled Jones family; the second of which, I’ll Go To Bed at Noon, was shortlisted for the Man Booker Prize in 2004 and was recently included in The Sunday Times’s list of the 100 best novel of the 21st Century.
+He is best known for his trilogy of semi-autobiographical novels concerning the troubled Jones family; the second of which, I’ll Go To Bed at Noon, was shortlisted for the Man Booker Prize in 2004 and was recently included in The Sunday Times list of the 100 best novels of the 21st Century.

 He has since published six novels, five collections of poetry and two collections of short stories.
 His poetry has earned him a Gregory Award, a Somerset Maugham award and two T.S.Eliot Prize shortlistings.
 Described by The Daily Telegraph as ‘one of our finest writers’, his work often centres on the ironies and absurdities of everyday life, sometimes applying darkly surrealistic twists to otherwise ordinary situations.